-To the extent that the underwriters sell more than Units, the underwriters have the option to purchase up to an additional less the underwriting discount, within 13 days beginning on, and including, the date of the initial issuance of the Units.
+To the extent that the underwriters sell more than Units, the underwriters have the option to purchase up to an additional Units from us at the public offering price less the underwriting discount, within 13 days beginning on, and including, the date of the initial issuance of the Units.

-The underwriters expect to deliver the Units against payment in New York, New York on or about , 2022.
+The underwriters expect to deliver the Units against payment in New York, New York on or about , 2021.